MathStuff/Matrices/README.md

 C.z(row,col) #Returns the z-scores of the desired row and/or column, call without arguments to get the all z-scores as a matrix

 C.corr(column_1,column_2) #Returns linear correlation of 2 columns chosen from the matrix.
 If no argument given, returns the correlation matrix

+C.normalize(column,inplace) #Normalize the data in the desired column, None to normalize all columns.
+Give inplace parameter "True" boolean value to make normalization in-place, "False" to return a new matrix with normalized data

+C.stdize(column,inplace) #Standardize the data in the desired column, None to standardize all columns.
+Give inplace parameter "True" boolean value to make standardization in-place, "False" to return a new matrix with standardized data

 C.features #Returns the column names if given, can also be used to set column names